What Is The New Heart Of Ezekiel 36:26

 2 Corinthians 3:3 (NKJV) "Clearly you are an epistle of Christ, ministered by us, written not with ink but by the Spirit of the living God, not on tablets of stone but on tablets of flesh, that is, of the heart."

-• The testimonies are written via the providential leadings of the Holy Spirit.
+• These testimonies are brought about via the providential leadings of the Holy Spirit.

-• The tablets are not stone as in the Old Testament, but the heart—the tablets of flesh!
+• The tablets are not of stone as were the Old Testament ones, but the heart—tablets of flesh!

 These are Amazing Promises!